 We conduct admissions interviews in a friendly and informal manner, and we are not looking for a particular kind of person.
 You do not need to have done any special preparation in advance, but you do need to be ready to think on your feet about unseen texts and unfamiliar ideas.

 There will be one 35 minute interview with the Director of Studies and one or two Teaching Fellow.
 The Interview will be primarily based on a short text that you will be given to read just before the interview itself, which will usually not be the kind of thing you are used to reading at school.
 Don’t feel that you have to know all the answers: what we want to see is how you think in discussion, and how your mind works when confronted with something that does not immediately yield itself up to ways of reading and thinking that you have encountered previously.

 Questions may also arise from the written work you have submitted, from your school texts, and from the wider reading you have mentioned.
+An example of the type of questions that you might be asked is ‘What does poetry do that other forms of writing can’t?’.
 The best preparation is to read widely, thoughtfully, and inquisitively outside your school course.
 We will be looking for intellectual curiosity, a capacity to comprehend and engage with counter-arguments, an interest in the implications and characteristics of different genres and styles, and signs of genuine interest in literature, as evidenced by wide, self-motivated reading across genres and periods outside your course.